Facebook political ad ban drives Georgia political partisanship

 Sector: Politics

-Purpose: Review advertising
+Purpose: Manage advertising process

-Technology: Advertising management system
+Technology: Advertising management system; Machine learning

 Issue: Mis/disinformation